 Spinal cord injuries are categorized as complete or incomplete, and the degree of disability varies accordingly.
 Generally, the closer the injury is to the head, the more dysfunction the person will experience.
 When trauma occurs to the high cervical nerves (C1-C4), the following impairments are typical:

-- Paralysis in arms, hands, trunk and legs; if all four limbs are affected, this is known as quadriplegia.
+- If all four limbs are paralyzed, this is known as quadriplegia.

-- Speech impairment
+- Speech impairment.

-- Requires complete 24-hour care, including assistance in eating, dressing, bathing, and transferring
+- Requires complete 24-hour care, including assistance in eating, dressing, bathing, and transferring.

-- May be able to use powered wheelchairs
+- May be able to use powered wheelchairs.

 In addition to doctor and hospital charges, adequate financial compensation for a spinal injury victim also includes expenses such as: